Romanian election body rejects candidacy of far-right populist Calin Georgescu in presidential redo

 Before the Nov.
 24 election, Georgescu, who is under judicial control and has repeatedly denied any wrongdoing, had polled in single digits and declared zero campaign spending.
 Allegations quickly emerged of electoral violations and Russian interference.
 Moscow denied that it had meddled in the election.

-Georgescu has praised Russian President Vladimir Putin and questioned Ukraine’s statehood, but says he is not pro-Russian.
+Georgescu has praised Russian President Vladimir Putin and questioned Ukraine’s statehood, but says that he's not pro-Russia.

 “Down with Ciolacu, down with the dictators!” he said in a post on Facebook, referring to Prime Minister Marcel Ciolacu.